 Now, let us proceed with things you must consider in setting up plants on the Chameleon’s cage.

 Take note of the following plant care tips in adding plants to your pet’s enclosure.
 Carefully understand each part not only for the good of the plants but for your pet’s sake.

 - Type of Plants – As mentioned earlier, such plants are in categories according to their setup.
 You can pick from the four plant category to complete your chameleon’s cage:

 - Hanging Plants – They are not necessary to have in a chameleon’s cage but will make the cage look great to some extent.
 It is hanged in the pet’s enclosure to serve as a hiding place.
 Chameleons feel more covered with this plant.

 - Foliage Plants – This type is the main plant place in a chameleon cage.
-It provides more foliage for the pet better than the other types of plants.
+It provides more foliage for the pet than the other types of plants.
 Adding more than two foliage plants in a cage is advisable to provide more coverage.
-Look for foliage plants with sturdy stem to allow a climb for pets.
+Look for foliage plants with sturdy stems to allow a climb for pets.

 - Filler Plants – Chameleon loves a colorful environment too.
 Adding up filler plants would satisfy that need.
 It adds life to the enclosure for the better.
 They can be placed on the enclosure’s floor or sides.

 - Soil – The first thing to consider is the type of soil the plant requires.
 Organic soil will work well with plants used in a chameleon cage that prevents harmful chemicals.
 They are available at local plant stores at a very affordable price.
 This soil has a well-draining feature, which is good for such plants above.